orestisPPS/Stalker/README.md

 MSVC equivalents map similarly (`/Od /Zi`, `/O2 /DNDEBUG`, `perf` adds `/Ox /GL /Ot /fp:fast`).

-#### CMake module responsibilities

-- `Options.cmake`: centralizes the cache entries for alignment, SIMD knobs, threading toggles, and the unified build profile so every front-end (command-line, GUI) sees the defaults before detection runs.
-- `DetectPlatform.cmake`: detects Linux vs. Windows, the bitness, and the cache line size, then publishes those as read-only cache entries plus defines that downstream targets can consume.
-- `ConfigureAlignment.cmake`: validates the requested alignment (defaulting to the platform cache line size) and enforces that it is a power two.
-- `DetectSIMD.cmake`: probes for AVX2/AVX512 compiler support, resolves the requested ISA (`auto`, `avx2`, `avx512`, `none`), and keeps the detection results in cache entries used for compile-time defines.
-- `DetectThreads.cmake`: negotiates the thread count (defaulting to two when `STALKER_THREADING_NUM_THREADS` is `0` and max-threads isn’t enabled), clamps it to the hardware, updates `STALKER_THREADING_NUM_THREADS` with the resolved value, and exports the required `Threads::Threads` link library.
-- `ConfigureCompilerFlags.cmake`: produces the unified warning + optimization flag list for every profile (`-Wall -Wextra -Wpedantic` plus the per-profile flags on GCC/Clang or `/W4`/`/permissive-` plus the MSVC equivalents) and exposes a flattened cache entry for the resulting set.
-- `ConfigureUnroll.cmake`: validates that `STALKER_UNROLL_FACTOR` is a positive integer so traits depending on loop unrolling get sane inputs.
-- `CoreTarget.cmake`: wires the `StalkerCore` interface target by applying the compile definitions and options collected from the detection functions, linking the detected thread library, and publishing the header install/install rules for the interface target.
-- `StalkerModules.cmake`: provides helpers to declare module dependencies, expand the requested module list with those dependencies, and realize the selected modules when `stalker_modules_realize()` runs.

 #### Example Configuration: Performance focused release build
 - Loop unrolling factor = 2
 - 64-byte bound allocations (alignment = 64)